 Wednesday, August 30, 2006

-THE WAY OF TEA A couple years ago I went to a tea ritual down at the Japanese Garden in the Arboretum.
+A couple years ago I went to a tea ritual down at the Japanese Garden in the Arboretum.
 The purpose of a tea ceremony is to teach you how to appreciate tea and how it is made, and how to look at a tea cup and the other utensils and admire them.
 It's just a very tranquil experience that is an offshoot of Buddhism.

 It got me interested in Japanese and Chinese bowls, dishes and pots.